Business Automation for Small Teams (2026 Guide)

 The state of small-business automation in May 2026 is meaningfully different than it was 90 days ago.
 Four changes that matter:

-- LLM costs down 40-60% across the board — Claude Haiku 4.5, GPT-4o-mini, and Gemini Flash now price at $0.001-$0.005 per 1K tokens.
-Practical impact: an AI-powered automation handling 200 conversations/day (≈800 LLM calls) dropped from $400-1,200/month to $80-200/month.
-Automations that were “too expensive for SMB” three months ago are now economical.
+- AI costs down 40-60% across the board — Claude Haiku 4.5, GPT-4o-mini, and Gemini Flash now price at $0.001-$0.005 per 1K tokens (units of text processed).
+Practical impact: an AI-powered automation handling 200 conversations per day dropped from $400-1,200/month to $80-200/month.
+Automations that were “too expensive for small businesses” three months ago are now affordable.

 “Claude Haiku 4.5 brings near-frontier intelligence at a fraction of the cost — $1 per million input tokens and $5 per million output tokens.” — Anthropic, Claude Haiku 4.5 launch (October 2025)